Racism in English Cricket Told by Rafiq in Parliament - ExBulletin

 That followed a 2017 preseason tour when Rafiq said he was assaulted by a teammate in front of others.

-Two weeks ago, Ballance, a former England cricketer, admitted he made racist remarks to Rafiq when they were teammates in Yorkshire, but said this was a situation where best friends said abusive things to each other which, outside that context, were inappropriate. would be. considered wholly inappropriate.
+Two weeks ago, Ballance, a former England cricketer, admitted making racist remarks to Rafiq when they were team-mates in Yorkshire, but said: “This was a situation where best friends said abusive things to each other which, out of context, would be considered completely inappropriate.”

 In September 2020, a formal inquiry was commissioned by Yorkshire into 43 allegations made by Rafiq, seven of which were confirmed in a report released only in September following pressure from lawmakers who organized Tuesday’s hearing.